elazarl/elazarl.github.io/pagemgmt.md

         int fooBar, fooBaz;
     }

-A typical implementation of intrinsic linked list can be found in the [linux kernel](http://isis.poly.edu/kulesh/stuff/src/klist/) [0].
+A typical implementation of _intrusive_ linked list can be found in the [linux kernel](http://isis.poly.edu/kulesh/stuff/src/klist/).

 In our case, each free memory range header would contain pointers to the descendant nodes in the red-black-tree.
 The initialization code would eventually add a free range to the `set`, by initializing the free page object at the beginning of the page, and then adding it to the set, uniting two adjacent ranges if possible